input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 ---
 <!-- Reviewed at c4c45ce9a7a8f4aa6d88a32829755196a017f6a1 -->

-# Differences Between the Ouroborous Protocol Paper and the Implementation
+# Differences Between the Ouroboros Protocol Paper and the Implementation

 The goal of this document is to outline the ways in which the Cardano SL implementation differs from the specifications presented in the *Ouroboros*